Community college vs university: 10 important differences

 For international students however, whether at a community college or university, most still rely on their own sources of funds to pay for their education, even if that's through a personal student loan.

 Difference #9: Online Classes

-Online course offerings and components at both types of institution will have of course increased exponentially over the last year, since the global Covid pandemic began.
+Online course offerings and components at both types of institution will have of course increased exponentially over the last year, since the global Covid pandemic.